 Unlike a traditional whole life insurance policy, guaranteed issue life insurance doesn’t build cash value, or have a savings component.
 You simply make monthly payments in exchange for a fixed amount to be paid out upon death.

 Simplified whole life insurance:

-For seniors or people who can’t qualify for a more traditional life insurance policy, but who are only at moderate health risk.
+For seniors or people who can’t qualify for a traditional life insurance policy, but who are only a moderate health risk.
 A detailed medical questionnaire is required.